 As ever, out of season few people were around, just the townspeople going about their daily business.
 I was the only “tourist” – conspicuous with my camera and notebook.
 Everybody smilingly wished me “bonjour”.
 You don’t get that in Paris.

-The Hundred Years War was behind the urban development of SW France during the 13th and 14th centuries.
-Some 600 new towns (bastides) were established to provide protection to local people, accommodate the growing population and develop trade and commerce.
+The bastides were mostly built before the Hundred Years War to stimulate the urban development of SW France during the 13th and 14th centuries.
+Some 600 new towns (bastides) were established to provide protection to local people, accommodate the rural population and develop trade and commerce.
 Raymond VII of Toulouse built Villeneuve in 1231, an outpost at the northernmost limit of his lands.
-Only four others were built in the Aveyron, which was on the edge of the conflicts: Villefranche-de-Rouergue, Najac, Sauveterre-de-Rouergue and Labastide-L’Evêque.
+Only four others were built in the Aveyron, which was on the edge of his domains: Villefranche-de-Rouergue, Najac, Sauveterre-de-Rouergue and Labastide-L’Evêque.

 Villeneuve is like other bastides in that the streets are in a grid pattern around a central market square.
 La Place des Conques has characteristic arcades that protected the stallholders’ goods.
 However, not all the alleyways are arrow straight and some meander around improbable corners, testifying to a settlement that existed here long before the founding of the bastide.
 In the 11th century the Bishop of Rodez had already established a sauveté around the church: an enclave protected by the Catholic Church in which temporal laws had no authority.